ARKLink Reciprocal Borrowing

 ARKLink Libraries agree to honor ARKLink cards from participating libraries.

-- ARKLink patrons must present both an ARKLink card issued by their home library, their university ID, and a photo ID to the circulation desk of the lending library.
+- ARKLink patrons must present both an ARKLink card issued by their home library and a photo ID to the circulation desk of the lending library.

 - Any individual known to have outstanding charges at his/her home library may be denied the right to participate in the ARKLink Statewide Card program.

-- Optionally, an official ARKLink fax request from the home library may be used to authorize the lending library to issue an ARKLink card.
-No substitutions will be allowed and such a fax must include an approved authorizing signature.
+- Optionally, an official ARKLink email request from the home library may be used to authorize the lending library to issue an ARKLink card.

 ARKLink Cards will include: